-(v) Comparative figures
+(u) Comparative figures

-When required by accounting standards comparative figures have been adjusted to conform to changes in presentation for the current financial year.
+When required by accounting standards comparative figures have been adjusted to conform to changes in presentation for the current financial period.
 Comparative figures have also been changed where classifications of income and expenditure items have been altered from the prior year as a result of a review by directors.
 The new classifications have been made to reflect a more accurate view of the Consolidated Entity's operations.

-(w) New accounting standards and interpretations
+(v) New accounting standards and interpretations

-The Consolidated Entity adopted the following new Accounting Standard and Interpretations during the year:
+The Consolidated Entity did not adopt any new new Accounting Standard and Interpretations during the period